paulio11/P5-Pokebox-API/README.md

 ## Permissions

-This project uses one custom permission `IsOwnerOrReadOnly`.
-This is used in the PostDetail, CommentDetail, ProfileDetail and LikeDetail views.
+This project uses two custom permissions `IsOwnerOrReadOnly` and `IsAdminOrReadOnly`.
+The first is used in the PostDetail, CommentDetail, ProfileDetail and LikeDetail views.
 This permission grants full CRUD access to the owner of the object and read-only access to others.
+The second is used on views relating to the News and Announcement models.
+Granting full access to admin users, and read-only access to a normal user.

 [Back to top 🔺](#pokébox-backend--api)